 The executor should be represented by a probate lawyer, because it is the executor’s job to file all appropriate court paperwork and to oversee the probate process.
 This includes doing things like getting the assets of the estate appraised so it can be determine if the estate should be taxed and at what amount.

 The executor also has to notify creditors of the death and the chance to make claims on the estate, and must manage property for the heirs during the probate process.
 Executors, like trustees, have a fiduciary duty.
 However, the probate process is different from trust administration because it is overseen by the probate court.

 An experienced probate attorney can help an executor to fulfill all of the legal responsibilities that go along with taking on his or her important role.
 With the help of a legal advocate, the executor can make sure that the deceased’s last wishes are respected and can facilitate the effective transfer of assets to heirs.

 An attorney can also provide legal representation to those who are concerned that a will may not be valid.
 If you wish to challenge the validity of a will during probate, you’ll need to make strong, substantiated arguments about why the will is improper and should not be probated.

-A probate and trust administration lawyer in Long Island is there to guide you through all of these formal legal steps which must be taken after a death.
+A probate and trust administration lawyer in Garden City is there to guide you through all of these formal legal steps which must be taken after a death.
 When you want to ensure you have an experienced and compassionate legal representative regardless of your role in the trust administration or probate process, call the Law Offices of Kobrick & Moccia.
 Give us a call today at 800-295-1917 or contact us online to learn more about how our legal team can help you with probate and trust administration in Garden City, Hauppauge, Harrison, and surrounding areas.